-Other features include the standard image adjustment tools, such as brightness, contrast, color temperature, etc.
+Other features include standard image adjustment tools, such as brightness, contrast, color temperature, etc.

-The OSD (On-Screen Display) menu is well-organized and easy to use via the four hotkeys found at the right side of the monitor beneath the bottom bezel.
+The OSD (On-Screen Display) menu is well-organized and easy to use via the four hotkeys found on the right side of the monitor beneath the bottom bezel.

 Design & Connectivity